← Back to All Services

 Do we have to replace everything at once?

-No. The safer approach is usually phased: start with identity and high-risk access, then expand the control model over time.
+No. The safer approach is usually phased: start with identity, high-risk access, and device-compliance gaps, then expand the control model over time.

 Will this slow users down?

 Poorly designed controls can.
-That is why rollout sequencing, exception handling, and user communication are part of the program design.
+That is why rollout sequencing, exception handling, pilot testing, and user communication are part of the program design.

 Rethinking access and remote trust in Japan?